An erect shrub to 3 metres tall by 2 metres wide, with reddish stems and a lignotuber.

 It grows in sandy and sandstone heath, shrubland and dry sclerophyll woodland and forest.

-Leaves are up to 150 mm long, with the lower half, linear and tubular (terete) and then the upper half split into several tubular-linear segments (long-forking pattern) with pointed tips but not overly prickly.
+Isopogon spp. have leaves appearing simple, or heavily dissected into segments (appearing compound), arranged alternately.
+In this species, leaves are up to 150 mm long by about 40 mm wide, with the lower half, linear and tubular (terete) and then the upper half split into several tubular-linear segments (long-forking pattern) with pointed tips but not overly prickly.

 The fruiting body is a spherical (barrel-shaped) woody cluster (“cone”), to 25 mm in diameter which consists of individual nuts.
 The nuts are covered in white hairs and are about 2 to 3 mm long.
 They can remain on the plant for an indefinite period.